13tales/ripley-farewell/index.md

 # _Ripley, 2014 - 2019_

-_**Dear reader:** I may be about to make you cry.
+_**Hey reader:** I may be about to make you cry.
 I mean, you don't have to if you don't want to, it's fine.
 I won't judge you if you don't.
-We're crying, though, so you'll be in good company.
+We're crying though, so you'll be in good company.
 Come on in, pull up a stack of tissues.
 At any rate, what follows is going to be absurdly sentimental, and I solemnly promise to leave no tear-jerking stone unturned.
 You've been warned ❤️_

 ![Ripley in flight](./img/EaglemontDogs2_Original.jpg "Ripley in flight")